Announcing the public card

-The envelope is then submitted to the recipient's in-queue, while the rest of the tree is uploaded onto a publicly accessible store of the sender:
+The envelope is then submitted to the recipient's message box, while the rest of the tree is uploaded onto a publicly accessible store of the sender:

 Updating a message

-The sender, or any recipient may remove a message from the in-queue.
+The sender, or any recipient may remove a message from the message box.
 To share some data, for example, a sender may post a first message, and replace it whenever the data changes:

 The actual data is transferred only when the recipient reads the message.

-An actor reads messages by listing its in-queue(s), and processing message by message.
+An actor reads messages by listing its message box(es), and processing message by message.

 For each message, the actor first downloads the envelope from its own store, verifies the signature and the indicated store, and decrypts the AES key.
 If anything goes wrong, the message is silently discarded.
 Depending on the application, an actor may allow messages from known senders or known stores only.

 The actor then downloads the actual message object(s) from the sender's store, and merges the received information into his private data.
-Once the private data has been saved, the message is removed from the in-queue.
+Once the private data has been saved, the message is removed from the message box.

 Sender and receiver on the envelope are the same.